 US equity mutual funds

-In this series, we’ve reviewed nine US equity mutual funds in terms of their sectoral changes over the past year (as of October 30, 2015).
-We also looked at the reasons driving these funds’ performances.
-But how does the overall portfolio position of these funds look?
-We’ve used the latest available complete portfolios with us to prepare the graph below.
+In this series, we have reviewed 11 US large-cap equity mutual funds in terms of their sectoral changes over the past year and the reasons for their performance in 2015.
+How does the overall portfolio position of these funds look?
+We’ve used the latest available complete portfolio declarations for the graph below.

-The graph above provides you a bird’s eye view of what you’re in for if you’re investing in any of these nine US equity mutual funds.
+The graph above provides a bird’s eye view of what you’re in for if you’re investing in any of these 11 US large-cap equity mutual funds.

-For more analysis on mutual funds, please visit Market Realist’s mutual funds page.
+For more analysis on mutual funds, please visit our mutual fund analysis page.